AyushGupta0202/mana-drain/README.md

 3. Select a category
 4. Click "Add Transaction"

+### Editing Transactions
+1. Hover over any transaction in the list
+2. Click the edit icon (pencil) that appears
+3. Modify amount, description, or category
+4. Click "Update Transaction"

 ### Viewing Spending
 - **Dashboard:** Overview stats and budget health
 - **Spending Chart:** Visual breakdown by category